uncannyworks/plan/posts/2016-08-16-what-can-you-do-in-armored-bits-anyways.md

 ### Capacitor

-Certain weapons such as laser require extra energy on demand to fire, so capacitors fill that role.
+Certain weapons such as lasers require extra energy on demand to fire, so capacitors fill that role.
 They charge from the reactor.

 ### Cockpit